computations/SunStar/doc/writeup.md

 Generalized STAR
 -------------------------------------------------------------------------------

-As discussed above Generalized STAR works by varying the schedule of weights on a set of trees.
+As discussed above, Generalized STAR works by varying the schedule of weights on a set of trees.
 To implement this algorithm, we simply produce different schedules and then run STAR on the tree sets with the different weights.
-There are two strategies by which weight schedules are generated.
+There are two strategies by which weight schedules are generated: the default schedule and the randomized.
+These are discussed in the two following sections.

 ###Default Schedule

-This schedule starts by assigning 1 to every edge, and adjusts leaf edges to be ultrametric.
+This schedule starts by assigning a weight of 1 to every edge, and then adjusts leaf edges to be ultrametric.
 Then, all possible combinations of weights with at least one weight being 1 are computed[^binary].
-By the results from generalized STAR, if there is no a very large sample of gene trees with error then the tree should come out the same, despite the 0 weights on the edges.
-But, we believe that it is likely that introducing zeros into the system will maximize the exposer of any errors, and therefore will cause instabilities.
+By the results from generalized STAR, if we have a very large sample of gene trees without inference error then the tree should come out the same, despite the 0 weights on the edges.

+Intuitively, this is like canceling out parts of the tree which carry information about the differences between taxa.
+By setting edge weights to 0 in key places, we can possibly find that there are different outputs than other weights.
+It is our belief that this is a good strategy is effective, and early results agree.

 [^binary]: This should be thought of as counting in binary from 1 to the height of the tree.